eBay Inc. recently unveiled its data center of the future, built by DPR Construction.

-The new data center also features advances in modularity, allowing for high-density of servers. eBay Inc. collaborated with Dell and Hewlett-Packard to design the world’s densest modular design¹ and largest single-deployment² ever.
+The data center also features advances in modularity, allowing for high-density of servers. eBay Inc. collaborated with Dell and Hewlett-Packard to design the world’s densest modular design¹ and largest single-deployment² ever.

 All photos courtesy of eBay Inc.